CtrlK

 data-engineering

-Transforms, validates, and loads data in ETL pipelines.
+Transforms, validates, loads data in ETL pipelines.
 Use when building scrapers, validating NDJSON feeds, or importing data into CMS/DB targets.

 Quality